499-group4/git_team_exercise_capstone/README.md

 - Merge Sort by Ahmad Jamal

   A Merge sort algorithm that sorts the array recursively, by using the divide and conquer strategy, where the array is divided into equal/unequal halves until the base case of only 1 element is hit.
 At that point, the array is merged back into its original array in a sorted fashion.

+- Insertion Sort by Varun Mohan Jha

+  Implemented insertion sort in insertion_sort.py and created unit test similar to SelctionSort.
+Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
+It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort

 ## Testing